frapplecat/moonup/README.md

 ![moonphases](readme-images/moonphases.png)

-* Below this there is a simple calendar showing the Moon Phases for the remainder of the year and into 2023.
+* A simple calendar showing the Moon Phases for the remainder of the year and into 2023.

 <br>
 <br>
 <br>

 # MOON SHOTS PAGE

 ![about moon-watch page](readme-images/moonshots.png)

 * A gallery style page that will expand over time and more people send in their own images and more events are completed.

 <br>
 <br>
 <br>

 # SIGN-UP PAGE

 ![sign up page](readme-images/sign-up.png)

 * This page is where people will sign-up to the MOONup newsletter so they can be notified of all the latest events and see photos and details of previous events.
 * As well as signing-up the user can also upload any images for the Moon shots gallery.
 * The user will be requested to submit their full name, email and mobile number.